 I would NOT use a Clickbank affiliate link.

 It makes me think that the OPF Kit producers added that offer after they got product approval from Clickbank because Clickbank would never allow such leakage.

 So… is the problem solved?

 So, what do you think we, as affiliate marketers, should do to correct the situation?

-Please leave your thoughts in the Comment section below and I'll let you know what I did and whether the problem was resolved by result.
+Please leave your thoughts in the Comment section below and I'll let you know what I did and whether the problem was resolved.